-Mark Zegarelli, author of numerous books on math in the popular "For Dummies" series who also teaches test prep courses, offers an illustration involving coins that he uses with some of his students to explain the difference between primes and composite numbers, which can be divided by other numbers besides one and themselves.
-(Composite numbers are the opposite of primes.)
+Mark Zegarelli, author of numerous books on math in the popular "For Dummies" series who also teaches test prep courses, offers an illustration involving coins that he uses with some of his students to explain the difference between prime numbers and composite numbers.

-There are plenty of other primes — 2, 3, 7 and 11 also are on the list, and it keeps rolling from there.
-The Greek mathematician Euclid, back in circa 300 B.C.E., devised a Proof of the Infinitude of Primes, which may have been the first mathematical proof showing that there is an infinite number of primes.
-(In ancient Greece, where the modern concept of infinity wasn't quite understood, Euclid described the quantity of primes simply as "more than any assigned multitude of prime numbers.")
+There are plenty of other prime numbers — 2, 3, 7 and 11 also are on the list, and it keeps rolling from there.
+The Greek mathematician Euclid, back in circa 300 B.C.E., devised a Proof of the Infinitude of Primes, which may have been the first mathematical proof showing that there is an infinite number of prime numbers.
+(In ancient Greece, where the modern concept of infinity wasn't quite understood, Euclid described the quantity of prime numbers simply as "more than any assigned multitude of prime numbers.")

-Another way of understanding primes and composite numbers is to think of them as the product of factors, Zegarelli says.
+Another way of understanding prime numbers and composites is to think of them as the product of factors, Zegarelli says.
 "2 times 3 equals 6, so 2 and 3 are factors of 6.
 So, there are two ways to make six — 1 times 6, and 2 times 3.
 I like to think of them as factor pairs.
 So, with a composite number, you have multiple factor pairs, while with a prime number, you have only one factor pair, one times the number itself."

-Proving that the number of primes are infinite isn't that tough, Zegarelli says.
+Proving that the list of prime numbers is infinite isn't that tough, Zegarelli says.
 "Imagine that there is a last, biggest prime number.
 We're going to call it P. So then I'll take all the prime numbers up to P and multiply them all together.
 If I do that and add one to the product, that number has to be a prime."

-If a number is a composite, in contrast, it's always divisible by some quantity of lower prime numbers.
+If a number is a composite number, in contrast, it's always divisible by some quantity of lower prime numbers.
 "A composite could be divisible by other composites as well, but eventually, you can decompose it down to a set of prime numbers."
-(An example: the number 48 has 6 and 8 as factors, but you can break it down further into 2 times 3 times 2 times 2 times 2.)
+(An example: the number 48 has exactly two factors, 6 and 8, but you can break it down further into more than only two factors: 2 times 3 times 2 times 2 times 2.)